Massacres of Albanians in the Balkan Wars: Death toll

 Reliable statistics exist for the number of military casualties of the Balkan Wars.
 A research gap exists for civilian victims (often members of a targeted ethnic or religious group) because the statistics have been interpreted for partisan purposes.
 Most contemporary sources provide an approximated death toll of 20,000 or 25,000 in the Kosovo Vilayet.
 The figure of 25,000 was published in January 1913 by Lazër Mjeda, Leon Trotsky, and Leo Freundlich; however, there is no scholarly consensus on what point in the war these estimates refer to.
 These estimates are likely only accurate for the first two to four months of the conflict.

 According to a publishment by the University of Belgrade, 50,000 Albanians were killed within present-day Kosovo.
 This estimate assumed the total population of the Kosovo Vilayet was 1.1 million with less than half living in present-day Kosovo.
 The figure was obtained by approximating that 10% of the population of present-day Kosovo (which they estimated to be 500,000) was victimized, leading to a figure of 50,000.
 The population figure used for the Kosovo Vilayet in this estimate was from 1905, which was far lower than the 1911 population (c.
 1.6 million per census data).

 Serbian socialists have also provided estimates.
 Kosta Novaković and Triša Kaclerović have both approximated that 120,000 Albanians were killed, however, Novaković's estimate was provided exclusively for Kosovo and Macedonia while Kaclerović's estimate was provided for all Serbian occupied regions.
 Novaković and Kaclerović both participated in military actions conducted by Serbia during the Balkan Wars.
+According to Jing Ke, between 120,000 and 270,000 Albanians were killed from 1912 to 1914.

 Justin McCarthy provided an estimate of 100,000 Muslim deaths in present-day Albania during the conflicts.
 McCarthy has been credited by some as providing corrective for research on Muslim casualties during the late Ottoman period.
 However, his figures remain controversial due to his view that the Armenian genocide did not meet the criteria for genocide and his reputation as a pro-Turkish scholar.

-According to Jing Ke, between 120,000 and 270,000 Albanians were killed from 1912 to 1913 or 1914.
-This figure is widely used in socialist and far-left publications, with some only using the upper bound.